laekov/fastmoe/README.md

 Python components.
 Use `python setup.py install` to easily install and enjoy using FastMoE for training.

+A step-by-step tutorial for the installation procedure can be found [here](doc/installation-guide.md).

 The distributed expert feature is enabled by default.
 If you want to disable it, pass environment variable `USE_NCCL=0` to the setup script.